zitadel/zitadel/docs/docs/guides/integrate/identity-providers/google.md

 ### Create new GitHub Provider

-Go to the settings of your ZITADEL instance or the organization where you like to add a new Google provider.
+Go to the settings of your ZITADEL instance or the organization where you want to add a new Google provider.
 Choose the Google provider template.
 This template has everything you need preconfigured.
-You only have to add the client ID and secret, you have created in the step before.
+Add the client ID and secret created before on your Google App.

 You can configure the following settings if you like, a useful default will be filled if you don't change anything: